 Well, there is no exact answer to this.
 According to data from Influencer Marketing Hub, the typical earnings per view for YouTubers average approximately $0.018.

-There are several factors that will determine your earnings from YouTube like-
+Several factors will determine your earnings from YouTube-

 - What method of YouTube monetization you are using